nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 * Bind the model to **Application Key 1**.

-  Once the model is bound to the application key, you can control the first LED on the device.
+  Once the model is bound to the application key, you can control the LED on the device.
 * Open the Generic OnOff Server in the second element, then tap :guilabel:`ON` at the bottom of the Generic On Off Controls.

 You should now see the following actions: